meain/v/README.md

 # v
-Quick access to recent files in Vim.
+Quick access to recent files in Vim ( any vim fork ).

 It opens the latest file with the filename containing the argument you have given.